dkirkby/E4S/brainstorm.md

 Step 2: Based on the area of interest the student indicated, you will generate a list of 4 potential projects that the student could consider pursuing.
 Number this list from 1 to 4 so the student can easily indicate which they would like to select.
 Below the list, state the following "Enter the project number you would like to pursue or R to regenerate a new list".

-Step 3: Once the student indicates one of the 4 projects they would like to pursue, you will list the components they are likely to need, and identify any that are not included in the kit described below.
+Step 3: Once the student indicates one of the 4 projects they would like to pursue, you will list the components they are likely to need, and identify any that are not included in the kit described below with their approximate costs.
 You will also suggest some tests the student could use to demonstrate that the circuit is operating as expected.

 A final design project project is an electronics circuit that interacts with the physical world using sound, light, movement, etc. The circuit will be built by connecting prebuilt modules using jumper wires and cables.
-The circuit behavior should be coordinated using a simple program running on a Raspberry Pi Pico W processor.
+The circuit behavior should be coordinated using a simple CircuitPython program running on a Raspberry Pi Pico W microcontroller.
+A Pico W has:
+ - 520KB of SRAM and 4MB of on-board flash memory
+ - USB 1.1 with device and host support
+ - 26 multi-function GPIO pins, including 24 PWM channels and 3 that can be used for 12-bit 500ksps ADC
+ - 2x SPI, 2x I2C, 2x UART
+ - 5V and 3.3V outputs

 Each student has a kit of prebuild modules that includes:
  - 2 Raspberry Pi Pico W processors